Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Introduction

-Against this background, the main contributions of this paper are as follows: (1) We extend the theoretical results from~\cite{Wogrin2023}, demonstrating that \textit{exact} TSA is achievable in models involving ESS time-coupling constraints.
-This is accomplished through the identification of active constraint sets (ACSs)\footnote{A period's ACS consists of all constraints that are binding (satisfied with equality) at a given solution point, thereby defining the boundary of the feasible region where an optimal solution lies.}, which inform the disaggregation of the full-scale model into parallelizable submodels, and the subsequent aggregation of consecutive periods within each submodel using dual information, thereby overcoming the heuristic nature of existing a posteriori TSA methods.
-(2) Given that ACSs and corresponding dual information stems from ex-ante knowledge of the full-scale model solution, we employ machine learning (ML), i.e., classification and clustering, to inform TSA, thereby bridging the provided theoretical result with practical applicability of the novel TSA approach.
-(3) We validate the proposed ML approach across different VRE and ESS configurations -- such as solar or wind paired with battery or pumped hydro storage -- to capture their distinct operational dynamics and technical characteristics, and analyze their impacts on parallelization and aggregation potential.
+Against this background, the main contributions of this paper are as follows: (1) We extend the theoretical results from~\cite{Wogrin2023}, demonstrating that \textit{exact} TSA is theoretically achievable in models involving ESS time-coupling constraints.
+This is accomplished through the identification of active constraint sets (ACSs)\footnote{A period's ACS consists of all constraints that are binding (satisfied with equality) at a given solution point, thereby defining the boundary of the feasible region where an optimal solution lies.}, which inform the disaggregation of the full-scale model into parallelizable submodels, and the subsequent aggregation of consecutive periods within each submodel using dual information.
+(2) Given that ACSs and corresponding dual information stems from ex-ante knowledge of the full-scale model solution, we propose a machine learning (ML) framework, i.e., classification and clustering, to inform TSA, thereby bridging the provided theoretical result with practical applicability of the novel TSA method.
+(3) We validate the ML framework across different VRE and ESS configurations -- such as solar or wind paired with battery or pumped hydro storage -- to capture their distinct operational dynamics and technical characteristics, and analyze their impacts on parallelization and aggregation potential.

-The remainder of the paper is organized as follows: Section~\ref{sec:Model} presents the co-scheduling model to which the exact TSA is applied.
-Section~\ref{sec:ExactTSA} demonstrates that exact TSA is achievable when the optimization model includes ESS time-coupling constraints.
-Building on this, Section~\ref{sec:ML} introduces the ML approach for disaggregation and subsequent aggregation, which is validated through numerical experiments in Section~\ref{sec:NumRes}.
-Finally, Section~\ref{sec:Conclusions} concludes the paper.
+The remainder of the paper is organized as follows: Section~\ref{sec:Model} presents the co-scheduling model allowing for exact TSA.
+Section~\ref{sec:ExactTSA} demonstrates that exact TSA is theoretically achievable when the optimization model includes ESS time-coupling constraints.
+Building on this theoretical results, Section~\ref{sec:ML} introduces the ML framework for disaggregation and subsequent aggregation, which is validated through numerical experiments in Section~\ref{sec:NumRes}.
+Finally, Section~\ref{sec:Conclusions} concludes the paper and outlines directions for future research.